 To join the class, you should be able to conjugate verbs in all tenses, to describe what you did the previous week, and to ask questions and understand responses from others.
 You must be able to listen to and understand articles on current events.

 To join the class, the student should be able to speak freely and fluidly and to discuss current events with peers.

 Very little English is used.
 There is no book required; articles plus a program called “News in Slow French” are used.

 Students should be able to speak almost like natives.
 You should understand any articles and be able to discuss them freely and spontaneously.
 You should be able to understand the nuances and the humor included in the articles.
 No book is used and no English is spoken.

-All classes in Fall 2020 will be held online.
+All classes in Spring 2021 will be held online.